Divide-and-Conquer-Beta/dac-documentation/V6-Changelog.md

 # DaC V6 Changelog

 ![](https://i.imgur.com/bgYdoLw.png)
+26th March 2026
+- (Lerynian) Changed menu visual from v5 to v6

 25th March 2026
 - (Medik) Updated EOP including the following features
   - Generals now position themselves in the centre of a unit instead of in the top left